-As a leading secondary market ticket seller for over 30 years, we make buying San Francisco Giants tickets fast, easy, and secure.
+As a leading secondary market ticket reseller for over 30 years, we make buying San Francisco Giants tickets, fast, easy, and secure.
 We provide the best customer service at a ticket price that's hard to beat - No Fees, No Tricks, No Bull.
-Buy online and get the cheapest San Francisco Giants tickets without any surprise fees or service charges.
-Don't be fooled by other Ticket Brokers in our industry who claim to have cheap San Francisco Giants tickets or discount San Francisco Giants tickets only to shock you with excessive service fees and/or convenience fees on all their tickets - we simply do not do this.
+Buy on our secure ticket site and get the cheapest San Francisco Giants tickets without the surprise fees or service charges.
+Don't be fooled by other Ticket Sites who claim to have cheap San Francisco Giants tickets or discount San Francisco Giants tickets only to shock you with excessive service fees and/or convenience fees when you reach the final page of their shopping cart - we simply do not do this.

 With the CAPTAIN'S GUARANTEE, the price you see is the price you pay!

-If you have any questions or experience any issues using our website, please call the Captain or fill our our contact form.
+If you have any questions or experience any issues using our website, please call the Captain or fill out our contact form.

-Thank you for choosing CaptainTicket.com as your online ticket broker!
+Thank you for choosing CaptainTicket.com as your online ticket provider!